okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 Note:

-* Primary authentication of a user's recovery credential (e.g email or SMS) has not yet completed.
+* Primary authentication of a user's recovery credential (e.g email or SMS) hasn't yet completed.
 * Okta won't publish additional metadata about the user until primary authentication has successfully completed.
 * SMS recovery factor must be enabled via the user's assigned password policy to use this operation.